 The Goodman Center's Internship program offers 4 full-time intern positions yearly with a stipend of 20K.
-Our internship program accepts applicants only from APA accredited doctoral programs in clinical psychology in the United States.
+Our internship program accepts applicants who have completed all the requirements necessary and have been verified to be Internship Eligible by their respective doctoral program's Director of Clinical Training.
+Only applicants from APA accredited doctoral programs in clinical psychology will be considered.